-4.The Salt Content
+4.The Salt Content of Coco Soil Mix

 While peat moss can be very acidic, coco coir may have high amounts of salt in it as well.
-This depends on how the coco coir has been made.
+This depends on how the cocoa coir has been made.
 If the coco coir has been treated in saltwater then it will have more salt in it.

 The cost varies depending on your location but they are quite close to each other.
 So, the cost is not really a determining factor in this case.
 However, the availability of the unit may determine a lot of things.

 Peat Moss vs Compost: